 Create a domain certificate and enable HTTPS

 Successful completion of the ArcGIS Enterprise configuration wizard requires HTTPS to be enabled in IIS on the machine where the base deployment is installed.

-If HTTPS is not enabled, the configuration wizard will not complete and report the following error message:
+If HTTPS is not enabled, the configuration wizard does not complete and reports the following error message:

 The Web Adaptor URL https://mymachine.mydomain.com/server cannot be reached.
 Please check that HTTPS has been enabled for your web server.
 For instructions on enabling HTTPS, navigate to the Help Topic: Introducing ArcGIS Enterprise > ArcGIS Enterprise Builder > Plan a base deployment.

 In most cases, your IT administrator will give you certificates and bind them to HTTPS port 443.

 In 2017, Chrome began only trusting certificates with a Subject Alternative Name (SAN) parameter, which cannot be configured when creating a certificate in the IIS Manager application.

 If you are using IIS and need to create a domain certificate, see Create a domain certificate, which provides a script to run on your machine that will create the appropriate certificate and bind it to HTTPS port 443.

 A certificate signed only by the owner of the website is called a self-signed certificate.
 Self-signed certificates are commonly used on websites that are only available to users on the organization's internal (LAN) network.
 If you communicate with a website outside your own network that uses a self-signed certificate, you have no way to verify that the site issuing the certificate represents the party it claims to represent.
 You may be communicating with a malicious party, putting your information at risk.